 Problems arise when you deploy your code chunk to AWS Lambda.
 By default, Lambda does not provide any environment to host the Pandas library which your code refers to.
 As a result, when you execute the code, you’ll get an error saying that the Pandas module is nowhere to be found.

 When you execute the above, there is the following error:

 As you can see, the Pandas module is not found in the runtime.
 Hence, an exception takes place.

-Create Layer in AWS Lambda
+How to create a Layer in AWS Lambda

 To overcome this issue, we need to provide the runtime with a valid distribution of the library along with its dependencies.
 This way, our code can refer to it during execution.

 For running Pandas, we need to use the following libraries while creating the Layer in Lambda:

 - Pandas – the official Pandas library from PyPi.

 - NumPy – is required to support Pandas.

 - PyTz – the library required by Pandas to handle the time zone-related data.